 When rounding West 78th Street, admire the architecture on the whole block.
 There are graceful brownstones between West End Avenue and Riverside Park and between Amsterdam and Columbus Avenue.
 Really look up at the stonework and the carvings on these buildings before the scaffolding goes back up and they are sandblasted again.

 On West 79th Street, two things really stood out, the Banksy “Hammer Boy” mural on the side of the wall near Broadway, which the neighbors are trying to save and is under Plexiglas and so noted by the artist.
-He looks like he his about the hammer the FDNY’s standpipe.
+He looks like he has about the hammer the FDNY’s standpipe.

 The other is the gorgeous Baptist Church at 265 West 79th Street.
 Take time to look at its stained glass windows and curvature in the design.
 The church was built in 1890 by George M. Keister, who later built the Apollo Theater.
 It sits on what was a bend in the Avenue and can be seen on the way downtown.
 The stained glass shows God as the center of the New Testament Church and shows Him as the Bright and Morning Star with His Crown as the King of Kings (Wiki).
 It makes quite the statement.

 I stopped at West 80th Street as I rounded West 79th Street by Riverside Park.
-I had to relax for awhile and boosted more energy to walk down to West 72nd Street to Malachy’s Donegal Inn Bar for some dinner.
+I had to relax for a while and boosted more energy to walk down to West 72nd Street to Malachy’s Donegal Inn Bar for some dinner.
 I saw the hamburger special for $8.95 and thought that was good for me.
 It is a local West Side watering hole where the patrons are mostly locals and the food really good (See review on TripAdvisor and DiningonaShoeStringinNYC@Wordpress.com).

-I noticed at Malachy’s that both the bartenders and the locals size you up to see who you might be and I am not sure that they could read me.
+I noticed at Malachy’s that both the bartenders and the locals size you up to see who you might be, and I am not sure that they could read me.
 One thing was that they were really friendly and engaging to me and I appreciated it.
 After walking from the top of West 72nd Street to the bottom of West 80th Street, I didn’t need a suspicious look or conversation.
 I just joined in and we talked about the Yankees and their current season.

 The burgers at Malachy’s are excellent